pagkly/MagiskOnWaydroid/README.md

 - Why the size of the zip does not match the one shown?

    The zip you downloaded is compressed and Github is showing the uncompressed size.
-- How can I update WSA to new version?
+- How can I update System.img to new version?

     Rerun the Github action, download the new artifact, replace the content of your previous installation.
 - How can I update Magisk to new version?

-    Do the same as updating WSA
+    Do the same as updating System.img
 - How to pass safetynet?

     Like all the other emulators, no way.
 - Magisk online module list is empty?

+    Install manually by
-    Magisk actively remove online module repository.
-You can install module locally or by `adb push module.zip /data/local/tmp` and `adb shell su -c magisk --install-module /data/local/tmp/module.zip`.
+    `adb push module.zip /data/local/tmp`
+    `adb shell su -c magisk --install-module /data/local/tmp/module.zip`.
 - Can I use Magisk 23.0 stable or lower version?

     No. Magisk has bugs preventing itself running on WSA.
 Magisk 24+ has fixed them.
 So you must use Magisk 24 or higher version.
-- How can I get rid of Magisk?

-    Choose `none` as root solution.
 - Github Action script is updated, how can I synchronize it?

     1. In your fork repository, click `fetch upstream`